acmarpu/azure-study-material/01-Azure_Identities_Governance.md

+# ----------------------------------------------------------------------------------------------
 # AZURE A LEARNING GUIDE
+# ----------------------------------------------------------------------------------------------

+# ----------------------------------------------------------------------------------------------
-## Why Cloud Computing
+### Why Cloud Computing
+# ----------------------------------------------------------------------------------------------
-* Ashoka had an idea to create a new social media website.
-While he was confident about building the website itself, he started worrying about how he would manage the underlying infrastructure.
-He wondered how to handle storage, maintain high-end servers for a smooth user experience, and ensure robust security.
-Hiring skilled resources and making a large capital investment for servers was also a concern.
-On day one, he would have to pay significant upfront costs, and even if the platform became successful, scaling resources quickly would be a challenge.
+* A young developer had an idea to create a new social media website.
+While confident about building the site itself, he was worried about managing the underlying infrastructure.
+His concerns included handling secure storage, maintaining high-performance servers for reliable user experience, and ensuring strong security measures.
+Hiring skilled IT professionals and making significant capital investments in hardware posed big challenges.
+On day one, he faced large upfront costs, and even if the platform succeeded, scaling resources quickly would be difficult.

-* To get advice, Ashoka discussed his concerns with Angela.
-She recommended considering a cloud-based solution and explained the differences between on-premises infrastructure and cloud computing.
+Seeking advice, the developer spoke with Angela, who recommended considering a cloud-based solution.
+She explained that cloud computing offers significant benefits over traditional on-premises infrastructure:

+Lower Upfront Costs: Cloud platforms like Azure eliminate the need for heavy upfront investments in hardware and data centers by offering a "pay-as-you-go" pricing model.

+Effortless Scalability: Resources can be scaled up or down instantly to meet user demand, without purchasing extra servers.

+Enhanced Security: Cloud providers maintain industry-leading security standards and compliance certifications, providing automated monitoring, data encryption, and disaster recovery features.

+Global Accessibility: Applications and data can be accessed from anywhere, supporting remote and distributed teams.

+Reduced Maintenance: Azure and other cloud providers handle hardware updates, security patches, and infrastructure maintenance, allowing developers to focus on their business.

+By choosing Azure or another reputable cloud platform, startups and developers can launch and grow applications rapidly, minimize operational costs, and benefit from world-class reliability, security, and innovation.

 | Feature         | On-Premises                           | Cloud Computing                            |